fengyilin118/ABEA-HLS/README.md

  GRCh38/hg38 [hg38 FASTA Human Reference Genome](https://drive.google.com/file/d/1Ur3xybIzQGSxuqeByyp5OMrpaRJXCsMI/view?usp=sharing) was used as the reference genomes for alignment.

+ ## Code and FPGA BIN file

+In this work, we target Xilinx VU9P offered by Amazon AWS F1 instance. **The FPGA BIN file is in the [binary directory](https://github.com/fengyilin118/ABEA-HLS/tree/main/binary)**.
+The details of HLS code will be updated later.

 ## Kernel

-In this work, we target Xilinx VU9P offered by Amazon AWS F1 instance. **The FPGA configuration file is in the [binary directory](https://github.com/fengyilin118/ABEA-HLS/tree/main/binary)**.
-The details of HLS code will be updated later.

 The host calls two kinds of kernels implemented in the configuration file.